 Watch on Youtube

-Cut the bandana in half following the crease. (no need to measure)
+Cut each bandana in half along the fold (no need to measure).

-Place the bandana under the wire wreath with the centerfold on the outside of the wreath.
+Place the bandana under the wire wreath with the center of the loop on the outside of the wreath.

-Take the 2 ends and bring them over the wreath and through the center loop end.
+Bring the 2 tail ends over the wreath and through the center loop end.
 Pull tight.
 You may need to tug a little but be sure to keep the ends even.

 Give each star a dusting with the Glitter Blast.
 Allow to dry.

-To attach the stars we are going to use a similar method that I used with my Patriotic Wreath tutorial.
+To attach the stars we are going to use a similar method that I used with my 4th of July Felt Wreath.
 Take the gauge wire and cut it to the length you desire.

 I did different lengths for each star as I wanted some to be longer and some shorter for a nice 3D effect.
 But a good starting point would be approximately 10-12 inches long.